jackdgerrard/TypeScript-refresher-notes/readme.md

 .DS_Store
 launch.json
 Thumbs.db
-.env # Environment variables (crucial for sensitive data) .env.*
+.env # environment variables (crucial for sensitive data) .env.*
 *.log
 *.tmp
 *.bak
 ```

 When pushing your Node.js TypeScript project to GitHub, you should ignore files and directories that are generated, temporary, or contain sensitive information.
 This keeps your repository clean, lean, and secure, and avoids committing files that might cause conflicts or are specific to your local environment.

 You do this by creating a file named .gitignore in the root of your project.
 Here's a comprehensive list of common items to include:

-#### Node.js
-node_modules/
-npm-debug.log*
-yarn-debug.log*
-yarn-error.log*
-.pnpm-debug.log*
-.npm/

-#### TypeScript
-*.tsbuildinfo
-dist/ # Your compiled JavaScript output directory
-.tsc/ # Sometimes used for incremental compilation outputs

-#### IDEs and Editors
-.vscode/ # VS Code settings (optional, but often preferred to be ignored)
-launch.json
-.idea/   # IntelliJ IDEA
-*.sublime-project
-*.sublime-workspace

-#### OS and temporary files
-.DS_Store
-Thumbs.db
-.env # Environment variables (crucial for sensitive data)
-.env.*
-*.log
-*.tmp
-*.bak

 ### Why Ignore These Items?

 node_modules/: This directory contains all the packages (dependencies) your project relies on.
 It can be very large.
 Anyone cloning your repository can easily regenerate this folder by running npm install (or yarn install, pnpm install).

 npm-debug.log*, yarn-debug.log*, etc.: These are debug logs generated by package managers (npm, yarn, pnpm).
 They're only relevant for troubleshooting on your local machine.

 *.tsbuildinfo: This file is created by TypeScript for faster incremental builds.
 It's specific to your local build process.

 dist/: This is your output directory where TypeScript compiles your .ts files into .js files.
 You only commit source code (.ts), not compiled output.
-Your tsconfig.json correctly points to this.
+Your tsconfig.json correctly points to this

 .vscode/, .idea/, etc.: These directories contain IDE-specific configuration files (e.g., workspace settings, debugger configurations).
 While sometimes useful to share in a team, they often contain personal preferences or paths specific to individual developers and can cause unnecessary churn in version control.
 It's usually best to ignore them.